 Custodian/Tool Objective Year Status INTOSAI - The Resource Kit on SAI Independence for SAI Leaders Reference guide for SAI leaders.
 The objective of the resource kit is to provide SAI leaders with an overview of the meaning and implications of SAI independence, the challenges in obtaining and safeguarding it, and resources and partnerships that can be of use in the journey toward enhanced independence.
 2021 Available.
 Kit for SAI leaders IMF - Gender Budget Framework The paper examines the status of gender budgeting in G20 countries using data obtained from an IMF survey.
 2021 Available.
-Gender Budgeting (imf.org) OECD - Good Practice Principles for Public Service Design and Delivery in the Digital Age 10 Principles for Public Service Design and Delivery in the Digital Age 2022 In pilot stage.
+Gender Budgeting (imf.org) OECD - Good Practice Principles for Public Service Design and Delivery in the Digital Age In pilot stage.
 Draft for public consultation available.

+ANNEX 3.
 Description of technical tool characteristics

-Technical characteristic Description I. OBJE I. OBJECTIVE AND FEATURES 1 Objective Presents the stated objective(s) of the tool and the assessment 2 Institutional coverage Indicates the intended institutional coverage of the tool (national, subnational, entity-level, sector-specific) 3 Technical coverage Indicates the PFM areas and functions assessed by the tool 4 Application method Describes the possible approaches to carrying out the assessment (self-assessment, external by any assessor, external by the custodian) II.
-MET HODOLOGY 5 Methodology Describes the approach used to assess the performance of PFM functions covered 6 Benchmarking and scoring system Indicates whether assessment results are presented as scores/ratings, narrative evaluation, or both. a.
+Technical characteristic Description I. OBJE CTIVE AND FEATURES 1 Objective Presents the stated objective(s) of the tool and the assessment 2 Institutional coverage Indicates the intended institutional coverage of the tool (national, subnational, entity-level, sector-specific) 3 Technical coverage Indicates the PFM areas and functions assessed by the tool 4 Application method Describes the possible approaches to carrying out the assessment (self- assessment, external by any assessor, external by the custodian) II.
+MET HODOLOGY 5 Methodology Describes the approach used to assess the performance of PFM functions covered 6 Benchmarking and scoring system Indicates whether assessment results are presented as scores/ratings, narrative evaluation, or both.
 Benchmarking against good practices, professional standards, or thematic principles (and risk levels in the case of Group C): with scoring systems (typically including a narrative assessment as well) 2. with narrative assessment only b.
-Database tool for comparison across governments 7 Linkage to PEFA framework Describes areas of technical coverage which correspond to the technical coverage of the PEFA Framework 2016 8 Complementarity with PEFA framework Describes areas of technical coverage which extend beyond the technical coverage of the PEFA Framework 2016
+Database tool for comparison across governments vith Describes areas of technical coverage which extend beyond the technical coverage of the PEFA Framework 2016